Master of Divinity (MDiv)

-Contents of MDiv page
+Shortcuts to Contents of MDiv page

 The MDiv requires a minimum of 81 total credits, usually completed in three years of full-time study.
 You may, however, take up to seven years of part-time study.
 You are invited to take advantage of a wide variety of courses offered at other GTU schools, provided that you earn a minimum of 27 credits at PSR.
 The course requirements are distributed as follows:

 Required courses (54 credits)